Is Dog Breeding Ethical?

 Dog Breeding Moratorium

-In some extremely rare cases breeding may be warranted, however a moratorium in breeding dogs even for a year or two, would likely be sufficient to prevent the unnecessary killing of innocent animals.
+In some rare cases breeding may be warranted, however, a moratorium on breeding dogs even for a year or two would likely be sufficient to prevent the unnecessary killing of millions of innocent animals.
 It’s simple math.
-Breeding could commence after the shelters were cleared, new, stricter laws regarding pet parenthood were enacted, intelligent, well thought out regulation was put in place for breeding and selling pets and the public was educated as to the benefits of adopting and training.
+Breeding could commence after the shelters were cleared, new, stricter laws regarding pet parenthood were enacted, intelligent, well-thought-out regulation was put in place for breeding and selling pets, and the public was educated as to the benefits of adopting and dog training.

-I love the morphological differences, shapes, sizes and dispositions of various breeds, but above all, I love life, not death.
+I love the morphological differences, shapes, sizes, and dispositions of various breeds, but above all, I love life and health, not death.
 I love a variety of different breeds, and no one is arguing to get rid of all or even some breeds, however, life and not killing, must come first and foremost, before all else for the simple fact of equality and liberty.
-Because contrary to civil law, animals have rights and one of those rights, is to live.
-Contrary to Nancy’s argument, animals are here with us, not for us.
+Because contrary to civil law, animals have rights and one of those rights is to live.
+Contrary to Kalish’s argument, animals are here with us, not for us.

-This isn’t the first time an otherwise theoretically intelligent person speaks ignorantly outside of their wheelhouse and opines about subjects that are not understood or simply does not consider or deliver all of the facts.
-I am very happy to listen when someone supports groups verbally, monetarily or in any way shape or form but the greatest form of help is ‘doing’ not ‘talking’.
-When it comes time to watching dogs die at staggering rates (millions every single year) and to ignore this tragedy and paradoxically claim you that you “love” dogs is an oxymoron of the greatest proportion.
+This isn’t the first time a Ph.D. speaks ignorantly outside of their wheelhouse and opines about subjects that are not understood by them or simply do not consider and deliver all of the facts.
+When it comes time to watch dogs die at staggering rates (millions every single year) and to ignore this tragedy and paradoxically claim that you “love” dogs is an oxymoron of the greatest proportion.
 Cool hand Luke said it best, “What we have here is a failure to communicate.”

-This seemingly erudite article was merely claptrap.
-This article made me sick to my stomach intellectually and viscerally.
-Her proclamation that she cannot find her purebred dog in shelters is also blasphemous and unfounded.
-There are estimated over 25% purebreds in shelters.1 There are over 4 million dogs and cats killed every single year!
-That is around 11,000+ every single day!
+Kalish’s proclamation that she cannot find her purebred dog in shelters is also unfounded.
+There are estimated between 5% and 25% purebreds in shelters.
+Depending on which studies are believed.
+In addition to the shelters, there are many breed rescue groups all over the country and worldwide.
+Regardless, there are between 3 – 4 million dogs, and cats killed every single year!
+That is around 10,000 pets every. single. day!

-While Nancy’s aberration does not hold water, it is irresponsible not to draw logical analogies and parallels to actual, real life examples – apples to apples not apples to cars.
-By the sounds of Nancy’s exaltation, one would believe she may have some affiliation with puppy mills the American Kellnel Club (AKC).
-The aetiology of why millions upon millions of dogs are killed every year, is the very “solution” Nancy trumpets, breeders.
-“Ethical” breeding with all of its inherent conflict of interest and structurally unsound arguments is as immoral, oxymoronic, and unnecessary as what “ethical” breeders practice, abusive, ear cropping, tail docking and declawing.
+While Kalish’s aberration does not hold water, it is irresponsible not to draw logical analogies and parallels to actual, real-life examples – apples to apples not apples to cars.
+By the sounds of Kalish’s exaltation, one would believe she may have some affiliation with the American Kennel Club (AKC).
+The etiology of why millions upon millions of dogs are killed every year is the very “solution” Kalish trumpets – breeders.
+“Ethical” breeding with all of its inherent conflict of interest and structurally unsound arguments is as immoral, oxymoronic, and unnecessary as what “ethical” breeders practice, abusive, ear cropping, tail docking, and declawing.

-Please watch Pedigree Dogs Exposed, although hard to find because of all the take down requests by breeders, still out there for the viewing.
-Breeders and dog breeding, “The greatest animal welfare scandal of our time.”5-6
+Please watch Pedigree Dogs Exposed, although hard to find because of all the takedown requests by breeders, still out there for viewing.
+Breeders and dog breeding, “The greatest animal welfare scandal of our time.”

-The skewed nature of our laws, where dogs (and all sentient beings) are treated as property and not as legal persons, affords little, if any rights to nonhuman animals.
-To make a comparison of adopting orphan babies to adopting dogs is not only structurally unsound, but irresponsible and negligent.
-Perhaps Nancy would have done well adopting Abraham Lincolns quote, “It is better to remain silent and be thought a fool than to speak out and remove all doubt.”
-It would be nice for a writer to do a little lot more research in the field of discussion before opining so ridiculously and unintelligently.
+The skewed nature of our laws, where dogs (and all sentient beings) are treated as property and not as legal persons, affords little if any rights to nonhuman animals.
+To make a comparison of adopting orphan babies to adopting dogs is not only structurally unsound but irresponsible and negligent.

 Love Doesn’t Discriminate

-Dozens of dog pure breeds and most mixed breeds have the qualities Nancy mentions.
-The only thing that sets her beloved Briards apart from the others are looks.
-Therefore, Nancy’s reasoning for buying dogs from breeders, is based on looks, as she states, she “Fell hard for this breed.”
-Umm, No, I would contend you fell for a unique individual, not a breeds looks.
-The shallowness and notion of falling primarily for a dogs looks and calling it true love, is akin to an immature, undeveloped, adolescent mind and emotions prior to the advent of wisdom, compassion and understanding have had a chance to develop.
-What breed characteristics did you “fall for”?
-Further, can love and emotion be attached to a breed or is it really tied to an individual, with a unique personality and character trait?
-I think that Nancy needs to reevaluate her feelings and take some time to look within, dig deep and uncover the true origins of her emotions.
-Introspection would do a person good before “falling” for a superficial quality (looks) of a breed or a look of any animal, no?
+Further, can love and emotion be attached to a breed, or is it really tied to an individual, with a unique personality and character trait?
+I think that Kalish needs to reevaluate her feelings and take some time to look within, dig deep, and uncover the true origins of her emotions.
+Introspection would do a person well before “falling” for the superficial looks of a breed or the look of any animal.
 The irony is deafening coming from an author of “Lost and Found Lovers” and a researcher on rekindling romances and “love” who is waxing poetically about love based on superficiality and looks!
-Am I the only one laughing?!
-If this wasn’t so absurd and tragic, it would be hilarious.

 Pure Breed Behavior and Medical Health Problems